mkudija/mkudija.github.io/reading-notes/_md/2022-12-30-The Fulfillment of All Desire.md

 [^bmercy]: (304, cf. *[[~On the Song of Songs|On the Song of Songs]]*, vol III by [[St. Bernard of Clairvaux|Bernard of Clairvaux]])

-In summary:
-1. Focus on God's will: *fiat voluntas tua*
-2. Resolve to never offend God
-3. Give God our firstfruits, especially the firstfruits of our time
-4. We are sanctified especially through our neighbors (family)
-5. The primacy of Grace, and we must only ask

 # Notes